Revisiting weak values through non-normality: Correlation between non-normality and amplifying weak values

 \section{Correlation between non-normality and amplifying weak values}

 Non-normality, as we have shown in the previous sections, is necessary to obtain weak values different from an eigenvalue of the observable, and thus also to have amplifying and complex weak values.
-The goal of this section is to study the relation between the level of amplification of the modulus of the weak value, and the non-normality of the matrix $\hat{A}$, defined in Eq.(\ref{eq:definition_matrix_A}).
-We show that there is a direct dependence between the two.
-The larger the amplification, the larger the level of non-normality.
-To measure the non-normality of a matrix, we use the Henrici departure from normality, $d_f$, defined in Eq. (\ref{eq:Henrici_departure_from_normality}).
-For sake of clarity, we consider the case of two-level systems.
+The goal of this section is to study the relation between the level of amplification of the modulus of the weak value, and the non-normality of the matrices $\hat{A}$ and $\hat{A}'$, defined in Eq.~(\ref{eq:definition_matrix_A}) and Eq.~(\ref{eq:equation_A_prime}.
+We show that there is a direct dependence between those quantities.
+The larger the amplification, the larger the level of non-normality of matrices $\hat{A}$ and $\hat{A}'$.
+To measure the non-normality of a matrix, we use the Henrici departure from normality, $d_f$, defined in Eq.~(\ref{eq:Henrici_departure_from_normality}).
+For the sake of clarity, we consider the case of two-level systems.
 A general qubit state $\ket{\psi_a}$ can be expressed as

 where $0\leq\theta_a\leq\frac{\pi}{2}$ and $0\leq\xi_a\leq 2\pi$.